BtheGit/redux-redux/README.md

 We've spent a lot of time thinking about the best way to change (dispatch) state.
 But what about getting it back?
 All we can do right now is manually ask for the state with getState.
 But how do we know when to ask?
 How do we know when the state has changed?
 If we call getState right after dispatch, what happens if dispatch takes longer than getState to complete?
 We won't see the new state at all.

 We're going to take advantage of another useful pattern that is used in all kinds of languages and all kinds of programs, not just Redux.
 The Publisher-Subscriber pattern, Pub-Sub for short.
-(You may have run across something called the Observer pattern as well.
-The two aren't conceptually different, the difference lies in how you implement the concept.)

-Pub-sub is pretty much what is sounds like (the long version that is, we're not talking about bar sandwiches after all), a way for things to subscribe to something and receive something back when it is published.
-Kind of like when you set up an automated google search alert on your name.

 Right now, we have a few things that happen when we change the store's state.
 We have a dispatch function that takes a message and then sends it to the reducer function.
 The reducer takes the action and gives back to the dispatch function a new version of the store's state.
 The dispatch function then saves that new state in a variable (currentState) that is available to the rest of the store (like getState).
 And that's pretty much it.

 Where do subscriptions come into this?
-Well, if we want other programs using this store to get notified whenever the store's state changes, we need to have a way for them to subscribe (listen) to the store.
-That means a subscribe function (and unsubscribe, natch).
+Well, if we want other parts of the program using this store to get notified whenever the store's state changes, we need to have a way for them to subscribe (listen) to the store.
+That means a subscribe function (and unsubscribe, natch, if they decide they don't need to listen anymore).
 It also means we need to keep a list of all of our subscribers/listeners (there could be more than one place in a big program that would want to receive notifications of store changes).
-And at some point after the state has been changed we need to go through that list of listeners and notify them of the change (ie send them a copy of the new state).
+And at some point after the state has been changed we need to go through that list of listeners and notify them of the change (whether or not we send them a copy of the new state as well is a question for the developer, in Redux's case it is not sent).
 The most obvious location for that would be right after dispatch updates currentState.
 So why not just stick the notification logic right inside dispatch?
 Good idea, that's exactly what we'll do!

-However, before we do that, we'll need to figure out where to keep that list.
+However, before we do that, we'll need to figure out where to keep that list of listeners.
 We've already figured out that more than one of our store functions will need access to it: subscribe needs to add things to it, unsubscribe needs to remove things from it, and dispatch will need to read it to know where to send updates.
 So that means we should put it somewhere everyone can see it.
 How about right next to our other store variables?
 Good idea again, you're really on fire today!
 As a last note, since this is a list, we'll just use a simple array to store our listeners.

 Here's our new store with a few placeholders that we'll start filling in: